September 25th 2016 to January 8th 2017

 This ongoing exhibition gives visitors an educational and entertaining introduction into Tom Thomson’s life, his connections with Owen Sound and Grey County, and the factors that led him to become one of Canada’s greatest artists.
 Canadian Spirit: The Tom Thomson Experience is made up of the TOM’s important collection of objects, photos, documents and artworks by Thomson.

-The Gallery produces exhibitions based on curatorial research and thematic development.
-The Gallery does not actively solicit exhibition proposals and we are currently programmed well into 2019.
-However, artists are always welcome to send information about their work, which might be considered for inclusion in our programming decisions, for off-site Available Space Art Projects, or inclusion in the Gallery Shop.
+The Gallery produces exhibitions of contemporary artists based on curatorial research and thematic development around themes that explore Tom Thomson and his work or works that push conceptual or material boundaries that expand our understanding of land and identity.
+The Gallery does not actively solicit exhibition proposals and we are currently programmed into 2020.
+However, we very much welcome submissions from artists whose work might be considered for inclusion in future exhibition programming, for off-site Available Space Art Projects, or inclusion in the Gallery Shop.